 Forecasts indicate that without a significant reduction in carbon emissions, by the end of the century, these events could become 80% more likely throughout Australia.
-Indeed, the increase in temperatures sparked off by humanity and life on Earth.

-climate change is causing rising sea levels and ocean acidification.
+Indeed, the increase in temperatures sparked off by climate change is causing rising sea levels and ocean acidification.
 According to the United Nations, the sea level has risen by ca. 3.7 mm/year in the past decades, three times the global average.
 And in some areas of Oceania, this process is already threatening low-lying islands, infrastructure, and coastal communities.